The federal government funds several higher education grant programs in addition to the Pell Grant Program. Those grant

 The SEOG Program provides federal funds for need-based grants directly to approximately 4,000 participating institutions of higher education.
 The government uses a statutory formula to determine how much each institution receives, and then universities and colleges are required to contribute institutional funds equivalent to 1/3 of the federal allocation.
 In contrast to Pell Grants and student loans, SEOG grants are campus administered.
 Recipient institutions have flexibility in deciding how to distribute the funds as long as they prioritize students with exceptional financial need.
 Students are typically awarded grants ranging from $100 to $4,000 per year, with the average award being $599 per year.
 The number and level of grants depends on the availability of funds at each school.
 For fiscal year 2014, the program was allocated $733 million in federal funds.

-In the 2011-12 school year, the City University of New York - Central received the largest SEOG disbursement at $10.4 million and the Cannella School of Hair Design in Illinois received the smallest at $512.
+In the 2012-13 school year, DeVry University received the largest SEOG disbursement at $9.6 million and Palladium Technical Academy in California received the smallest at $760.

 Federal Work-Study (FWS) Program